discretize/discretize-guides/builds/warrior/power-berserker/index.md

 - If your groups <Boon name="Might"/> is not 25, take <Skill name="Forgreatjustice"/>.
 It is a bigger DPS increase than <Skill name="signetofmight"/>!
 - If you expect your party to be slow it can make sense to bring <Trait name="smashbrawler"/> and eat the initial <Control name="Stun"/> of <Skill name="headbutt"/>.
 - Casting <Skill name="Mending"/> for <Trait name="Peak Performance"/> is only a DPS gain if you can’t be hitting something else, use it right before the start of DPS phases but only use it during if you need the heal.
 - Entering <Skill name="Berserk"/> grants 3 stacks of <Trait name="Berserkers Power"/>, while <Skill name="Decapitate"/> only grants 1.
-You will find <Trait name="Berserkers Power"/> starting to run low when out of <Skill name="Berserk"/>, try to make sure you are in <Skill name="Berserk"/> for burn phases while also not delaying <Skill name="Berserk"/> where possible.
+You will find <Trait name="Berserkers Power"/> starting to run low when out of <Skill name="Berserk"/>.
+Try to make sure you are in <Skill name="Berserk"/> for burn phases while also not delaying <Skill name="Berserk"/> where possible.

 </GridItem>